stratapp-ai/stratapp-ai.github.io/_blog/3-reasons-why-stratapp-is-the-world-s-best-okr-software-app.md

 ### strategy tree context for OKRs

 Creating a strategy tree is the easiest way to engage employees on going from vision and direction, to strategy execution.
-Best practice is to take a 1 to 3 year time horizon for the strategy tree, and to write each level of the tree as “verb noun”, with 3 to 6 levels at each level of the tree.
+Best practice is to take a 1 to 3 year time horizon for the strategy tree, to write them in a “verb noun” format and to strive for 3 to 6 branches at each level of the tree.

 There is simplicity and structure but no fixed rules in #stratapp, so you can run #stratapp in a way that suits your business, making your time-to-value days rather than months or quarters.
 Once you create your strategy tree, you can: